ibm-cloud-docs/EventStreams/satellite_getting_started.md

 {:note: .note}
 {:beta: .beta}

-# Getting started with the IBM Satellite plan for Event Streams
+# Getting started with the IBM Satellite plan for Event Streams (Beta)

 {: #satellite_getting_started}
 {:beta: .beta}

 Use the {{site.data.keyword.satelliteshort}} plan to deploy Enterprise plan functionality into {{site.data.keyword.satelliteshort}} locations of your choice.
 Using {{site.data.keyword.satellitelong}}, you can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.

+## Beta
+The IBM Satellite plan for Event Streams is currently available as a limited access beta service and will only be visible to approved users.
+Please contact [James Bennett](james.bennett@uk.ibm.com) for details of how to join the beta program.

+Review the IBM Terms for usage of the beta service at [IBM Cloud (Public Cloud) Service Description](https://www.ibm.com/support/customer/csol/terms?id=i126-6605&lc=en#detail-document), see setion Beta Services.

 ## Overview